 You have definitely seen Architect Paulo Alcazaren’s “party-list campaign” for the MADAFAKAS – the Metropolitan Alliance to Develop and Fix All Kaantos and Sidewalks.

 Beyond talking about the importance of sidewalks, Architect Alcazaren also features beautiful photos and hosts quick quizzes on his personal Facebook profile.
 He also writes about green spaces in City Sense.

-I have previously listed Citylab in my “Five Websites to Follow on Feedly,” and the site’s impact on your planning knowledge makes it worth the mention again.
+I have previously listed Citylab in my “5 Websites to Follow on Feedly,” and the site’s impact on my planning knowledge makes it worth the mention again.

 Citylab articles cover five major areas: design, transportation, environment, equity, and life.
 These categories cover the spectrum of plans that environmental planners must produce.